 Icebreaker questions give everyone an opportunity to speak at the start of the meeting.
 Sometimes getting your first word out is the hardest thing.
 So make it risk free by asking a fun question that helps the team open up and connect.

 For remote teams this might be an especially valuable way of forging a connection when you don’t have as many opportunities to connect.
-In case you’re fishing for some inspiration, check out this list of icebreakers I love.

 9. Keep It Anonymous To Encourage Openness

 It might take time for a new team to feel confident opening up to each other.
 So try making all retro reflections anonymous to overcome fear of reprisal or judgement in the team.
 Anonymity is a great way of having an honest and open conversation without leaving anyone feeling overly exposed.
 Many online tools make reflections anonymous by default to help you with this.

 10. Make It Easier To Interact With A Poll

 Voting in a poll is an easy thing to do and a great way to provoke a conversation.
 As a meeting facilitator it allows you to see who thinks what and ask targeted follow up questions rather than the sort of open-ended questions you might usually ask to get a conversation started.

 For example, if there are two options for how a process issue could be improved, pose them in a quick poll.
 See who picks which option and start the conversation from there.
 Like in planning poker or agile estimation, you can spend your time trying to find a third way or align around one of the existing options.

 11. Rotate The Facilitator Role To Build Team Ownership

 Try rotating the role of facilitator within your team.
 This helps create empathy with the whole team about how hard it can be to facilitate a quiet retrospective.